Swiss VAT: the essentials

 The acquisition tax must be declared under number 381 of the VAT statement as tax due and the input tax cannot be reclaimed.
 The transaction ends with the obligation to pay VAT at the rate that would be applied to the same service in Switzerland.

-Companies not subject to VAT:
+Companies not subject to VAT

 The acquisition tax is indeed due if you exceed the annual deductible of CHF 10'000 for services from abroad.
 Once the threshold has been exceeded, the taxpayer must declare the amount to the FTA within 60 days after the end of the calendar year.

-Examples of services, subject to acquisition tax:
+Benefits subject to acquisition tax

 Services that are excluded from taxation under Art.
 21 VAT Act or exempted from taxation under Art.
 23 VAT Act are not subject to acquisition tax.